Midlife Therapy: When Success Stops Feeling Like Enough

 The word ego tends to get a bad reputation, often equated with arrogance or selfishness.
 In depth therapy, ego refers to the organizing center of your conscious personality.
 Earlier in life, the ego works hard to establish stability and function.
 It forms a core identity, strives for financial independence, reaches toward external accomplishments, and builds secure relationships.

-The Soul’s Invitation
+Your Soul’s Invitation

-If you find yourself unable to slow down and open to this inner process of inquiry, your psyche may begin sending signals that get labeled a midlife crisis.
 Restlessness.
 Irritability.
 Emotional withdrawal.
 A quiet sense that something essential has gone missing.
 These are not signs of failure.
 They are invitations to recalibrate before the cost of ignoring them becomes too high.

 Unconscious Complexes: Why Shame Takes Over